rustwasm/wasm-bindgen/examples/README.md

   the `wasm-bindgen` CLI tool
 * `performance` - how to import APIs like `performance.now()` and time various operations in Rust
+* `production` - basic production setup with Webpack, TypeScript and Express
 * `smorgasboard` - a bunch of features all thrown into one, showing off the various capabilities of the `#[wasm_bindgen]` macro and what you can do with it from JS